the dwelling is set back from the road to protect tree roots

 in the refurbished 'internal' facades, alongside improved smoke vent protections.

 In 2023, Awen Design were appointed to oversee architectural proposals for the 'deep' retrofit of the mid-rise residential social housing next to the site of Grenfell Tower for the Lancaster West Neighbourhood Team.
-The scheme will see a comprehensive transformation of the existing 368 flats and maisonettes with external brick slip-faced insulation measures, replacement high-performance windows and doors, integration of a district heating system and individual heat recovery ventilation systems.
+The scheme will see a comprehensive transformation of the existing 368 flats and maisonettes with external brick slip-faced insulation measures, replacement high-performance windows and doors, integration of a communal heating network and individual heat recovery ventilation systems.
 The refurbishment will tackle the complexities of the multi-facetted façade with residents in situ but, most significantly, will learn from the lessons of the past in terms of maximising fire safety in all interventions.
-Planning consent was achieved in July 2025 and we moved on to the technical design stage, working alongside contractor Amber Construction to develop detailed specifications and designs responding to the complex needs of retrofitting with residents in place.
+The proposals were put to residents through a comprehensive engagement programme where there was support for the designs broadly speaking.
+Planning consent was successfully achieved at the end of July 2025 and Awen Design's engagement moved on to the technical design stage, working alongside contractor Amber Construction to develop detailed specifications and designs responding to the complex needs of retrofitting with residents in place.